fbpx

 Rhododendrons rarely suffer from fertilization problems, so check the pH first

-In well-maintained soils, Rhododendrons need little to no fertilization after they’re established.
-But if your rhodie is exhibiting symptoms that lead you to believe it may need to be fertilized, chances are it’s a pH problem, so check that first (Rhododendrons prefer a pH of 4.5-6.0).
-Run a pH test of your soil and adjust it lower if necessary with ferrous sulfate or wettable sulfur.
+Rhododendrons need little to no fertilization in well-maintained soils after they’re established.
+But if your Rhodie is exhibiting symptoms that lead you to believe it may need to be fertilized, chances are it’s a pH problem, so check that first (Rhododendrons prefer a pH of 4.5-6.0).
+Run a pH test of your soil and adjust it lower, if necessary, with ferrous sulfate or wettable sulfur.

 Too much water may damage the roots